textileio/powergate/cli-docs/pow/pow_storage-info_list.md

 ## pow storage-info list

-Returns a list of infomration about all stored cids, filtered by cids if provided.
+Returns a list of information about all stored cids, filtered by cids if provided.

 ### Synopsis

-Returns a list of infomration about all stored cids, filtered by cids if provided.
+Returns a list of information about all stored cids, filtered by cids if provided.

 ```
 pow storage-info list [optional cid1,cid2,...] [flags]